UnluckyHeroes/Rickme/README.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-newfeature` (also you can directly do it in the web)
 3. Commit your changes: `git commit -am 'Add some feature'
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin my-new-feature'
 5. Submit a pull request and we might look into it. :D

 ## License & Copyright